ErikCH/DevYouTubeList/README.md

 ### Software Entertainment
-> These channels are focused on entertainment and are more loosely associated with software development
+> These channels are focused on entertainment and are more loosely associated with software development.

 * [Michael Reeves](https://www.youtube.com/channel/UCtHaxi4GTYDpJgMSGy7AeSw/featured)
 * [Jabrils](https://www.youtube.com/channel/UCQALLeQPoZdZC4JNUboVEUg)